 So check the source of your outside water before filling big barrels for storage — unless you want to purify it before drinking.

-Food grade, BPA-free, water storage containers come in such a variety of sizes that finding what works for your storage space should not be a problem.
+Food grade, BPA-free, water storage containers come in such a variety of sizes that finding the size that works for your storage space should not be a problem.

-There is a 5-gallon size that is stackable and, 3.5-gallon water bricks that can stack - well, as high as you dare, I guess.
+Collapsible containers that hold 2.5 and 5 gallons and are great for 72-hour kits and camping.
+The 5-gallon size that is stackable and, 3.5-gallon water bricks that can stack - well, as high as you dare.